Anurag6660/Anurag6660/README.md

 ---

-⭐ *Always curious about solving hard problems at the intersection of physics, computation, and quantum technologies.*
+⭐ *Always curious about solving hard problems at the intersection of chemistry, physics, computer science, and quantum technologies.*

 ---